iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 ### Output IDs

-The transaction ID that created the output together with some _additional identifier_ that distinguishes different outputs from the same transaction uniquely identifies every output.
+The transaction ID that creates the output together with some _additional identifier_ that distinguishes different outputs from the same transaction uniquely identifies every output.

 Bitcoin (who introduced the UTXO model) uses the numerical index of the output inside a transaction as this *additional identifier*.
 It does not actually have a concept of balances belonging to addresses, and providing a signature for a certain address is simply a special type of *unlocking condition* for this particular output.
 This is a very generic way of keeping track of balances that is to a certain degree even agnostic to the use of addresses as the main way of interacting with such a system.

 Even though Bitcoin has this kind of inherent agnosticism towards using addresses, it has proven to be extremely beneficial to at least have some form of *logical identifier* that groups related outputs together and that can also be used to *authorize* payments in the form of address signatures.
 It is for that very reason that the predominant part of transaction executed on today's DLTs make use of addresses.

-To build a bridge between the two worlds of *UTXO-* and *account-based* ledgers, we define our UTXO variant to use addresses as this additional identifier:
+To build a bridge between the worlds of *UTXO-* and *account-based* ledgers, we define our UTXO variant to use addresses instead of output indexes as this additional identifier:

-``OutputID = Pair<Address, TransactionID>`
+``OutputID = Pair<Address, TransactionID>``

-### Transactions and Outputs

-A tra

-Transactions in a UTXO based ledger have the following
+All **colored balances** sent to the same address (by the same transaction) become part of the same output.

 ### Colored Balances

-To be able to support tokenized assets on layer1 without the need for touring-complete smart contracts, we allow balances to have a *color* which can be used to give coins an *additional meaning*.
-A **color** is simply a random sequence of bytes that can be set by the user and which is retained when being transferred:
+To be able to support tokenized assets on layer1 without the need for touring-complete smart contracts, we do not just use a numeric value to represent a balance, but instead allow balances to have an additional **color** which can be used to give coins a *meaning*.

+A **color** is simply a random sequence of bytes that can be set by the user and which is retained when being
+transferred:

 ``Color = Array<byte>``

 Next to *user defined* colors, there are two *builtin color* values that carry a special meaning:

 - ``COLOR_IOTA = Array<byte>(0, 0, 0, ..., 0)`` represents the *base color* of uncolored coins.
-It can be used to address

 - ``COLOR_MINT = Array<byte>(255, 255, 255, ..., 255)``

-  represents a color which is being replaced by the ``Transaction ID`` before booking an output in the ledger state.
+  represents a color which is being replaced by the ``Transaction ID`` before booking as an output in the ledger state.
   It is consequently used to "mint" new colored coins.

-A **colored balance** is now simply the tuple of a balance and its corresponding color:
+A **colored balance** is a combination of a numeric balance with its corresponding color:

-``ColoredBalance = struct{Balance: uint64, Color: []byte}``
+``ColoredBalance = {Balance: uint64, Color: Color}``

 ### Outputs

-An Output is a list of colored balances that where created by a particular transaction on a certain address.
-In addition to the list of balances we store an *opcode*
+An Output is consequently a list of colored balances that were spent by a particular transaction to a certain address.
+In addition to the list of colored balances and its ID, we store an *opcode* that defines how this output can be unlocked.

-``Output = []ColoredBalance``
+``Output = {ID: OutputID, Balances: Array<ColoredBalance>, OpCode: byte}``